“The world would go on just the same if there were not a woman in the professions. It would come to speedy ruin if there were no women in the home.”

 Amalia is a housewife, the third generation of women in the same family to keep a 150-year-old house in a small Wisconsin town.
 Although a housewife’s work is never done, she enjoys the never-ending variety of her tasks.
 When she has free time, Amalia enjoys reading, tent camping, and farmer’s markets.

 Laurie is also a Wisconsin housewife, living in an old farmhouse on a small acreage.
 She never tires of gazing at the beautiful scenery all around her or her flower garden in the summer.
 When the day’s work is done, she can be found with feet up, working on her latest hand-sewing project.
-Laurie is the author of The Farmer’s Wife Sampler Quilt series and The Bible Sampler Quilt.
+Laurie is the author of four books in The Farmer’s Wife Sampler Quilt series and The Bible Sampler Quilt.